This post may contain affiliate links. For more information, please read the full disclosure policy here.

 It’s about time I shared with you my favourite free things to do in Melbourne – there’s a lot!

-I’m back with another post about marvelous Melbourne.
-Now, it may not be the most budget-friendly destination in Australia, but there are fortunately many fun free things to do around the city.
-I loved finding the best free things to do when I lived there, because Melbourne rent is not cheap.
+I’m back with another post about marvellous Melbourne.
+Now, it may not be the most budget-friendly destination in Australia, but there are fortunately many fun free things to do in Melbourne.
+I loved finding the best free things to do when I lived in Melbourne because the rent is not cheap.
 Here’s a casual 23 free things to do in Melbourne.